 Are you looking for an art easel for a small toddler or a school-aged child?
 Art easels come in different heights, and height will be specified for each easel.
-There's also usually an age range specified for each easel to help you choose what height is best.
-When in doubt, there are a lot of art easels that are adjustable, so they'll be a perfect fit for any size child.
-These adjustable easels are also great because they can grow along with them.
+There's usually an age range specified for each easel to help you choose what height is best.
+When in doubt, opt for an adjustable easel, which are great because they can grow with your child.

 The last thing you want to do is run out of paper when your budding artist is feeling inspired.
 Many easels use paper rolls that you can find easily in stores and online.
 If your easel just holds flat sheets of paper, you'll want to look for an easel paper pad.
 Easel paper is usually made out of white bond paper, but you can also find them made out of newsprint.